North Manchester Public Library

 Library Collaboration

 The library is a collaborative partner with Manchester University enabling those students who attend the University to obtain a free library card.
 The library works collaboratively with the Manchester Community Schools system as well.
 Any student who attends the Manchester Schools system but does not live within the town limits is eligible, and encouraged, to obtain a free library card as well.
-This service is also extended to students in daycares, preschools, and any homeschooled students.
+This service is also extended to students in daycares, preschools, and any homeschooled students, and teachers.

 Collections and Circulation